RedisGears/RedisGears/docs/docs/_index.md

 The triggers and functions feature of Redis Stack allows running JavaScript functions inside Redis.
 These functions can be executed on-demand, by an event-driven trigger, or by a stream processing trigger.

+{{% alert title="Note" color="warning" %}}

-> You can try out the triggers and functions preview with a [free Redis Cloud account](https://redis.com/try-free/).
+You can try out the triggers and functions preview with a [free Redis Cloud account](https://redis.com/try-free/).
 The preview is available in the fixed subscription plan for the Google Cloud Asia Pacific (Tokyo) and AWS Asia Pacific (Singapore) regions.

+{{% /alert %}}

 ## Quick links